ingewortel/artistoo/README.md

-# cpm
+# CPMjs
-Cellular Potts Model implementation

-Implements a simple Cellular Potts Model in javascript.
+Implements a simple Cellular Potts Model in JavaScript.
 Code includes the extension for cell migration published in

 Ioana Niculescu, Johannes Textor, Rob J. de Boer:
 __Crawling and Gliding: A Computational Model for Shape-Driven Cell Migration__